In part 2 we’ll go over some very simple quantum gates and explore our first concept that makes quantum computing “quantum” — Superposition.

 Note: this post is part of my series, Programming the Multiverse

-So let’s review logic gates in the classic world.
+So before we go into quantum gates and qubits, let’s review logic gates from the classic world.

 Ye olde logick gates